Olímpica metro station

 Olímpica metro station is a station of the Mexico City Metro in the colonias (neighborhoods) of Jardines de Aragón and La Olímpica II, in Ecatepec de Morelos, State of Mexico, in the metropolitan area of Mexico City.
 It is an at-grade station with one island platform served by Line B (the Green-and-Gray Line), between Plaza Aragón and Ecatepec stations.
 The name of the station references the colonia of the same name and its pictogram depicts the Olympic rings.
 The station was opened on 30 November 2000, on the first day of service between Ciudad Azteca and Buenavista metro stations.
-The facilities are accessible for people with disabilities as there are tactile pavings and braille signage plates.
+The facilities are accessible to people with disabilities as there are tactile pavings and braille signage plates.
 In 2019, Olímpica metro station had an average daily ridership of 16,745 passengers, making it the eleventh most used on the line.

 Location

-Olímpica is a metro station along Carlos Hank González Avenue (also known as Central Avenue), in Ecatepec de Morelos, State of Mexico, a neighboring municipality of Mexico City.
-The station serves the colonias (Mexican Spanish for "neighborhoods") of Jardines de Aragón and La Olímpica II.
+Olímpica is a metro station along Carlos Hank González Avenue (also known as Central Avenue), in Ecatepec de Morelos, State of Mexico, a municipality bordering Mexico City.
+The station serves the colonias (Mexican Spanish for "neighborhoods") of Fuentes de Aragón, Jardines de Aragón and La Olímpica II.
 Within the system, it lies between Plaza Aragón and Ecatepec metro stations.